robonomist/robonomistClient/README.md

 ### 7. Retrieve Data for Production Use

-RobonomistClient is designed to work as **stable platform** for building dynamic documents and real-time data applications.
-To ensure robustness in production use cases, the package provides the `data_get()` function.
+`robonomistClient` is a stable platform for building dynamic documents and real-time data applications.
+For production use, use the `data_get()` function with a data table ID for consistent results.
-It uses data table IDs directly, avoiding the need for searching and ensuring consistent data retrieval.

 ``` r
 # Fetch a specific dataset using its ID for production use